migueltavares34/StockManagement/README.md

 Endpoints routing

-API swagger can be found follwing this uri with application running: http://localhost:8080/swagger-ui/index.html
+API swagger, where informtion and testing of API endpoints, can be found follwing this uri with application running: http://localhost:8080/swagger-ui/index.html

 After populating DB with users and items, stock movements and orders can be created.
 For creating stock movements "add" endpoint should be use once it checks the existence of stock movements for the item, if movement already exists it will add quantity, if not, it will create new stock movement.